migp11/pctk/README.md

 ## Generations of pov files for 3D rendering: povwriter.py
-The script povwriter.py reads  <br>
 This script is a "literal" translation from C++ to Python 3. \
 The original C++ povrtiter is developed an mantined by Paul Macklin at MatchCancer \
 and can be found in the following link [https://github.com/PhysiCell-Tools/PhysiCell-povwriter](https://github.com/PhysiCell-Tools/PhysiCell-povwriter)
 <br>
 While I've not found many difference at the level of performance, the main advantage of having python version of PhysiCell-povwriter is that is much easiert to extend and customize.
 Furthermore, handling command line arguments and parsing config files is also much easier in python.
-Nonetheless, the original motivation of this development was to have a povwrite capable of handling PhysiBoSS output format (which is different from PhysiCell's format).
-In its current version povwriter.py can read and process
+Nonetheless, the original motivation of this development was to have a povwrite capable of handling PhysiBoSS output format (which is different from PhysiCell's format).<br>
+The script povwriter.py reads xml configuration file and then iterates over a range of \*.mat files to create pov files.<br>
+The generated pov files can then be renderied usign the open source The Persistence of Vision Raytracer suite PovRay ([http://www.povray.org/](http://www.povray.org/)).

 ~~~~
 usage: povwriter.py [-h] [--idxs STRN_IDXS] [--format {physicell,physiboss}]